muratkeremozcan/pizza-api/README.md

 ### Reading FF state using the test plugin vs the LD client instance

+// TODO: update the file name if it changes
 Recall our flag utility at `./flag-utils/get-flag-value` which we also use in the lambda handler.
-At a high level it gets the flag value using the LD client, and it abstracts some work under the hood:
+At a high level it gets the flag value using the LD client, and makes abstractions under the hood:

 1. Gets the flag value using the LD client.
 2. Initializes the LD client if it doesn't exist, else reuses the existing client.